mgoo/WarMages/README.md

     - Click the blue refresh button to make IntelliJ load the Gradle stuff (if it isn't loading Gradle stuff already)

+#### Using the University Computers

+NOTE: Ideally you shouldn't use the uni computers because the proxy blocks gradle.
+But if you have to, follow these instructions to setup the IntelliJ project.

+1. Run in the repo: `rm -rf .gradle gradle gradlew gradlew.bat build.gradle settings.gradle` (**remember not to commit these deleted files**)
+2. open intellij, create new project (not from existing sources) in the same folder as this repo
+3. unmark `src/` as source folder, and mark `src/main/java/` as source folder - required because intellij interprets the main/test modules as packages without gradle
+4. open any file with an `@Test` in it and move the cursor on it. press alt-enter then `add junit4 to classpath` (if it gives you the option select `intellij distribution`) - not sure if this step works on uni computers. if not, try using the including-library steps below

+You can then run the `Main` class or create a junit build configuration to run junit tests.

+If we add some libraries (other than junit) you can do this:

+1. download the jar from maven and put it somewhere (e.g. 'lib/' - **remember not to commit the libraries**)
+2. in intellij, open project structure -> modules -> dependencies
+3. click the `+` at the bottom and then click `1 jars or directories`.

 ## Structure

 Put your java code in `src/main/java/` under the `main` package.